hyperledger/fabric-test/tools/PTE/README.md

 The following chaincodes are tested and supported:

 * **example02**: This is a simple chaincode with limited capability.
 This chaincode is **NOT** suitable for performance benchmark.

 * **sample_cc**: This chaincode supports variable (randomized) payload sizes and performs encryption and decryption on the payload.
 Specify ccType as ccchecker when using this chaincode.
-See userInput-samplecc.json for example of userInput file.
-Take the following steps to install this chaincode:
-  - `cd $GOPATH/src/github.com/hyperledger/fabric-test/fabric-sdk-node/test/fixtures/src/github.com`
-  - `mkdir sample_cc`
-  - download chaincode_sample.go into sample_cc directory
+See directory `sampleccInputs` for examples related to this chaincode.
+This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/chaincodes/samplecc/go`.
+Set the deploy.chaincodePath to this directory in the user input file.

+        "deploy": {
+            "chaincodePath": "github.com/hyperledger/fabric-test/chaincodes/samplecc/go",
+            "fcn": "init",
+            "args": []
+        },

+* **marbles_cc**: [Marbles chaincode](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/marbles02).
+PTE alters the marble name (the first argument) and the marble size (the third argument) for each `initMarble` transaction.
+Specify ccType as marblescc when using this chaincode.
+See directory `marblesccInputs` for examples related to this chaincode.
+This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02`.
+Set the deploy.chaincodePath to this directory in the user input file.

+        "deploy": {
+            "chaincodePath": "github.com/hyperledger/fabric-test/fabric/examples/chaincode/go/marbles02",
+            "fcn": "init",
+            "args": []
+        },

 ## Output
 The output includes network id, process id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.